viswajith-1/blog-app-node/README.md

     ```

 3.  **Set up Environment Variables:**
     Create a file named `.env` in the root of the project.
 You will need to add your MongoDB connection string here.
-(See [Environment Variables](#-environment-variables) section below).

 ### ⚡ Running the Project